 Wiring a Fan and Light to a Single Switch

-The black wire running to the ceiling box is connected to the top terminal on the switch.
+The black wire running to the ceiling box is connected to the other terminal on the switch.
 At the ceiling location, it's spliced to the black and blue wires from the fan and light.
 The source neutral is spliced through to the white wire on the fan.
 The source ground is spliced through to the ceiling box and connected to the green ground wire on the fan and to any grounding terminal found there.
-With this arrangement, the fan and light are turned off and on with the wall switch and the fan speeds are controlled with the builtin pull chain on the fixture.
+With this arrangement, the fan and light are turned off and on with the wall switch and the fan speeds are controlled with the built-in pull chain on the fixture.

 Wiring Diagram for a Bathroom Exhaust Fan

 To wire an exhaust fan to a wall switch, use this diagram.
 These fans usually come with a small electrical connection box welded to the side of the housing.
 There will be a cover on the connection box that fastens with a small screw.
 Open it, pop the plug out of one of the wire holes and thread a wire clamp into it.
 Run the cable through the clamp and tighten it down.
 Splice the black and white cable wires to the fan wires using a wire nut.
 Connect the ground to the grounding terminal in the connection box and the ground wire from the fan, if there is one.

 Here the exhaust fan is controlled by a timer instead of a switch.
 There should be two hot wires and a ground coming out of the timer casing, splice one of these to the hot source.
 Spice the second to the black cable wire running to the fan.
 Splice the source neutral to the white cable wire.
 Wire the source ground to the ground wires for the switch and the fan.
 At the fan splice the wires, matching the colors of each, and connect the ground wire to the grounding terminal.